China turns firepower to soft power to try to win tiny Taiwan-held island

 Kinmen's growth is supported by Chinese visitors drawn to reminders of war such as weather-beaten pillboxes, the beach defences, bullet holes in buildings and graffiti proclaiming: "Eliminate the Communists".

-It is also the site of a brand new, six-story, duty-free shopping mall, billed as the largest in Asia.
+It is also the site of a brand new, six-storey, duty-free shopping mall, billed as the largest in Asia.

 "In Kinmen, we can do what Taiwan can't, what Taiwan doesn't dare do," said Kinmen county chief Chen Fu-hai, who wants water, electricity and natural gas to be pumped from Xiamen.